 Physical Therapist Assistant:

-Vocational programs are approved by the State Board for Community Colleges and Occupational Education (SBCCOE).
+Associate Degrees and Career & Technical Certificates are approved by the State Board for Community Colleges and Occupational Education (SBCCOE).

-Associate degree programs are approved by the Colorado Commission on Higher Education (CCHE).
+Bachelor of Applied Science Degrees are approved by the Colorado Commission on Higher Education (CCHE).

 Morgan Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements.